jlperona-teaching/ecs154a-winter20/syllabus/syllabus.rst

 Canvas Quizzes
 ~~~~~~~~~~~~~~

-There will be weekly quizzes on Canvas, due Fridays before lecture.
+There will be weekly quizzes on Canvas.
 There are 10 quizzes; an individual quiz is worth 1% of your overall grade.
 For each quiz, you get 5 attempts.
 You can work on these quizzes by yourself or in groups of however many people you want.